Concept Note Template [Download]

-In addition, as per the financial agreement for the UNTFHS contribution each implementing organization is required to submit annual certified financial statements issued by the respective implementing organization’s HQ.
+In addition, as per the financial agreement for the UNTFHS contribution each implementing organization is required to submit annual certified financial statements issued by the respective implementing organization’s HQ through the lead agency.
 These statements report the expenses and commitments incurred as of 31 December (end of the calendar year).
 For financial reconciliation purposes and for monitoring of fund utilization as per the approved budget, the UNTFHS will use the annual certified financial statements issued by each implementing organization’s HQ.

 The HSU encourages and welcomes the frequent submission of outreach materials (photographs, human interest stories, videos, pamphlets, etc.).
 In addition, please connect to the HSU and UNTFHS social media accounts and share information through those platforms as well.